Gary Ruley and Mule Train

 & Scruggs, Don Reno, Clarence White, J.D.
 Crow, Slim Richey, Bill Keith and Red Smiley as well as the Beatles are also embedded in his style.

-Ruley's shows now boast the support of Will Lee on banjo and vocals, and David Knicely on bass as the core group, importing
+Ruley's shows now boast the support of his son Jeremiah Ruley on Banjo and David Knicely on bass as the core group, importing

 many great pickers depending on the venue.
 Danny Knicely plays mandolin on occasion as well as Mark Shimick of LKE.
 Alternate